cheecollin/cart-app/README.md

-# Job Ads Checkout
+# Cart App

-Application for Job Ads checkout with custom pricing for different customers.
+Application for ordering with custom pricing for different customers.

 ## Technical Overview
 Backend APIs using: